 When I arrive at Port Hope’s The Social Bar and Table, head chef Eric Dreher is halfway through preparing the dishes for their spring menu.
-Each new item is being prepped for photographing for use on their website, which gives me a chance to see several of the Social’s offerings lined up down the bar.
-They look so good it’s hard to take my eyes off them as I sit down at the bar.
+Each new item is being prepped for photographing for use on their website, which gives me a chance to see several of the Social’s offerings lined up along the bar.
+They look so good it’s hard to take my eyes off them as I sit down.

 “Everybody gets to demonstrate their creativity, everybody gets to have a say in things,” Eric tells me, when I ask him how the staff settled on the new dishes.
 “We’ll all kind of work together, we’ll try and come up with the best menu items that we can that would suit this environment and the theme that we go with here.”